-- An in-depth knowledge of host defence mechanisms, their properties and activities. - An understanding of the interplay between host defence mechanisms and invading pathogens and their consequences for the pathology of disease. - An awareness of current research in medical and commercial aspects of immunology. - An understanding of the driving forces behind current research in the field. - An awareness of the wider implications of scientific research on society as a whole.
+- An in-depth knowledge of micro-organisms, their properties and activities. - An awareness of current research in medical aspects of Microbiology and its impact on current practice - An awareness of the contribution made by Medical Microbiologists to the diagnosis and treatment of infectious disease. - An understanding of the driving forces behind current research in the field. - An awareness of the wider implications of scientific research on society as a whole.